Sushmita-Ghosh/Sushmita-Ghosh/README.md

 ## 💕 Portfolio

 Feel free to explore my old portfolio: [Sushmita's Portfolio](https://sushmita-portfolio.vercel.app/).
-It's a showcase of my work and a reflection of the creativity and dedication I bring to each project.
+It's a showcase of my work and a reflection of my creativity and dedication to each project.

 Let's connect, collaborate, and create something amazing together! 🚀✨